pace-neutrons/horace-docs/docs/Advanced_use.rst

 which will produce an appropriate plot based on the dimensions of the object ``obj`` (i.e. a marker and line plot for 1-d, a colourmap for 2-d, and a sliceomatic colourmap for 3-d).
 Zero dimensional and 4-dimensional objects cannot be plotted, of course.

 There are several different ways of plotting two- and one-dimensional data (e.g. with/without errorbars for 1d, etc.).
-One-dimensional data can be plotted using ``dd, de, dh, dl, dm, dp, mp, pd, pe, peoc, ph, phoc, pl, ploc, pm, pmoc, pp`` and ``sp``, whereas two-dimensional data can be plotted using ``da, ds, mp`` and ``sp``, in addition to ``plot``.
-The differences between all of these plot commands is given in detail in the `plot functions <List_of_functions.rst#Plotting>`__ section of this manual.
+One-dimensional data can be plotted using :ref:``dd, de, dh, dl, dm, dp, mp, pd, pe, peoc, ph, phoc, pl, ploc, pm, pmoc, pp`` and ``sp``, whereas two-dimensional data can be plotted using ``da, ds, mp`` and ``sp``, in addition to ``plot``.
+The differences between all of these plot commands is given in detail in the `plot functions <List_of_functions:Plotting>` section of this manual.
 For three-dimensional data only the ``plot`` command exists, since Horace has only one way of plotting 3-d data.
 Once a plot has been made there are various commands that can be used to alter its appearance (e.g. the axes, labels, etc.).

 To alter the limits along the x, y, or z axes you use the commands ``lx, ly`` and ``lz``, e.g.